 In 2017, the Elgin City Council approved the Public Art Plan for the city of Elgin.
-Since then, the Elgin Cultural Arts Commission has implemented several of the programs listed in the plan.
-The process and procedure for these programs are being finalized now.
-Check back here for updates.
+Since that time, the Elgin Cultural Arts Commission has implemented several of the programs listed in the plan.

 New Works Program

-The New Works Program focuses on creating two new pieces of public art each year.
-The Call for Art is open to artists of all levels, worldwide.
-Selected works will be awarded an honorarium with the work being installed in the fall.
-The 2019 Call for Art is currently closed.
+he Call for Art is open to artists of all levels, worldwide.
+Selected works will be awarded an honorarium to create an original work for fabrication and installation in Elgin.
+The 2024 Call for Art is currently open.

 Utility Box Wrapping Program